grouperenault/fmu_manipulation_toolbox/docs/developer/dostep-fmi-sequence.md

   per-FMU worker threads, synchronized through `mutex_container` / `mutex_fmu`.
 - The EVENT MODE phase is entered only when at least one FMU has reported `need_event_update`, or when clocks are declared in `clocks_list`.
+- Inside the `more_event` loop, FMUs are updated with a **Gauss-Seidel sweep** in configuration
+  order: each FMU is driven `Set inputs → fmi*UpdateDiscreteStates → Get outputs` before moving to the next one, so a value produced by FMU *i* reaches FMU *i+1* within the same pass and the outputs read back reflect the freshly updated discrete state.
 - `fmi3GetIntervalDecimal()` is invoked only for FMUs that own scheduled clocks.